 IMPORTANT: Every person's body is different, and their own causes of bladder infections will vary, both of these things meaning that your own bladder infection home remedy regimen will likely need to vary, too.
 I've shared what I've found works best for me, but I'll also share other recommendations to support you in finding your own healing regime.

-There IS a difference between them, although the treatment is generally the same.
+There IS a difference between them, although the natural treatment is usually the same.
 A bladder or kidney infection can be a UTI, but a UTI may not be a bladder infection.
 Why?
 Because the urinary tract is the overall term to describe the urinary system, the organs and tubes that produce and excrete urine.

 However, a urinary tract infection (UTI) is generally recognized as an infection in the lower urinary tract - the ureters and urethra.
 A bladder infection is actually when the infection is concentrated in the bladder itself.